 The cost of converting an existing petrol car so it can run on petrol or LPG costs between £1,500 and £2,500.
 In order to make this investment worthwhile you will need to travel around 14,000 miles a year (i.e. if you have a typical delivery van then you are most likely doing about 20,000 miles p.a., LPG is therefore a good option to consider if you are trying to reduce your total life operating costs for the van).

-From an insurance perspective, the AA advises that the the installer should provide you with a registration receipt to show that the conversion has been done correctly.
+From an insurance perspective, the Automobile Association advises that the installer should provide you with a registration receipt to show that the conversion has been done correctly.
 A copy of this will be required by your insurance company.

 If you live in Europe (incl. the UK) you should also note that you can’t take an LPG powered car through the Eurotunnel, even if the tank has been emptied or disconnected.
 There are also restrictions in some underground car parks here and in Europe.

 In short the benefits of LPG vs. petrol fuel cars are significant, but only make economic sense if you are running at high engine loads and doing at least 14,000 miles a year.

 Our staff writers come from all over the world, but one thing unites them - their passion for sustainability.